Brown Rice Salad with Shrimp and Avocado

-James grew out of most of his food sensitivities, but now, about four years after my postpartum hypothyroidism diagnosis, I have an updated set of nutritional goals.
-Once again, this recipe adheres and satiates.
-It’s still dairy, corn, and gluten-free, and it also happens to be thyroid-nourishing.
-I’ll break down the hypothyroid-specific nutrition for you, below.
+James grew out of most of his food sensitivities, but now, years after my hypothyroidism diagnosis, followed by a Hashimoto’s diagnosis, I have a set of my own food sensitivities.
+Once again, this recipe satiates my needs and culinary desires (unless I’m on a strict Paleo or AIP regimen).
+It’s dairy, corn, and gluten-free, and it also happens to be thyroid-nourishing.

-- A low-fat diet can exacerbate hormonal imbalances like hypothyroidism.
-Avocado is rich in healthy fats like oleic acid which can help reduce cholesterol.
+- Avocado is rich in healthy fats like oleic acid, which can help reduce cholesterol.

 - Avocado is also one of the few foods that helps the body produce glutathione, a super-antioxidant that can boost immune function, detoxify the liver, and help combat Hashimoto’s thyroiditis.

-- Experts believe that up to 90% of hypothyroidism cases are autoimmune-related.
-Gluten molecules are nearly identical to that of thyroid tissue, making it suspect numero uno for a body’s mistaken attack on thyroid tissue.
-Eliminating gluten is one of the most commonly agreed upon recommendations I see for a hypothyroid-friendly diet.
-Brown rice is a gluten-free grain.
-Also, whole grains like brown rice have a higher protein and fiber content than their refined counterparts and are a better choice for maintaining a healthy weight.
+- Brown rice is a gluten-free grain.
+Also, whole grains like brown rice have a higher protein and fiber content than their refined counterparts, and are a better choice for maintaining a healthy weight.

 - Soy sauce often contains wheat, so if you are avoiding gluten, it is important to purchase tamari (a wheat-free soy sauce) and double-check the label.
 If you are avoiding all soy, substitute coconut aminos.